Tony Michaelides

-Anthony Michaelides (born 1953 in Fallowfield, Manchester, England) is a British former music industry executive, known for working as a promotions executive in the music industry handling radio and TV promotions for over 30 years.
+Anthony Michaelides (born 1953) is a British former music industry executive, known for working as a promotions executive in the music industry handling radio and TV promotions for over 30 years.
 In 1980, Michaelides was responsible for arranging the first televised performance outside of Ireland by U2.
-His clients have included U2, The Police, Peter Gabriel, David Bowie, The Stone Roses, Bob Marley, Depeche Mode, Massive Attack, New Order, Bryan Adams, Dave Matthews, The Carpenters, Matchbox Twenty, Pixies, Take That and many more.
+His clients have included U2, The Police, Peter Gabriel, David Bowie, The Stone Roses, Bob Marley, Depeche Mode, Massive Attack, New Order, Bryan Adams, Dave Matthews, Johnny Cash, The Carpenters, Matchbox Twenty, Pixies and Take That.

-Biography
+Early life and career

-He attended Moseley Hall Grammar School and later Fielden Park College.
-Michaelides spent years specializing in the launching, promotion, and artist development of both British and International Artists’ careers.
-He has also been a music industry consultant, mentor, and advisor to numerous associations, music consortiums and colleges over the years.
+Born in Fallowfield, Manchester, England, Michaelides attended Moseley Hall Grammar School and later Fielden Park College.

-Beginning in 1974, Michaelides has worked with many Record Labels including Island Records, Factory Records and BMG.
-In 1997 He took on the role as publicist for David Bowie's Earthling Tour.
+Beginning in 1974, Michaelides has worked with many Record Labels including Island Records, Factory Records, A&M Records, Virgin Records, and BMG.
+In 1997, he took on the role as publicist for David Bowie's Earthling Tour.
 Michaelides has received numerous accolades from music professionals and associations.
-After the United States Government granted him with an Alien of Extraordinary Ability Green Card (see:), he moved to Florida to pursue a career as an author and further his career as a professional public speaker.
+After the United States Government awarded him with an Alien of Extraordinary Ability Green Card, he moved to Florida to pursue a career as an author and further his career as a professional public speaker.